groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/rendering-basics/render-cf2-files-groupdocs-java/_index.md

 - Explore additional features like watermarking and customizing output formats.

 We encourage you to implement these solutions and explore further functionalities offered by GroupDocs.Viewer.

+## FAQ's

+### 1. Can I customize the output for better quality or size?

+Yes, GroupDocs.Viewer offers various options to configure resolution, image quality, and resource embedding during rendering.

+### 2. Does it support batch conversion of multiple CF2 files?

+Yes, you can automate multi-file conversions by looping through files and applying rendering methods sequentially.

+### 3. Is GroupDocs.Viewer free to use?

+You can start with a free trial; full features require purchasing a license for unlimited use.

+### 4. Can I embed the rendered HTML in my website?

+Absolutely, the HTML output can be integrated into web pages for online CAD viewing.

+### 5. What are the system requirements for using GroupDocs.Viewer?

+A compatible Java environment (JDK 8 or higher) and sufficient memory are recommended for smooth operation.